W. G. Sebald: Themes and style

 Sebald's works are largely concerned with the themes of memory and loss of memory (both personal and collective) and decay (of civilizations, traditions or physical objects).
 They are, in particular, attempts to reconcile himself with, and deal in literary terms with, the trauma of the Second World War and its effect on the German people.
-In On the Natural History of Destruction (1999), he wrote an essay on the wartime bombing of German cities and the absence in German writing of any real response.
+On the Natural History of Destruction (1999) is an essay he wrote on the wartime bombing of German cities and the absence in German writing of any real response since then.
 His concern with The Holocaust is expressed in several books delicately tracing his own biographical connections with Jews.

 Contrary to Germany's political and intellectual establishment, Sebald denied the singularity of the Holocaust: "I see the catastrophe caused by the Germans, dreadful as it was, by no means as a singular event – it developed with a certain logic from European history and then, for the same reason, ate itself into European history."
-Consequently, Sebald, in his literary work, always tried to situate and contextualize the Holocaust within modern European history, even avoiding a focus on Germany.
+Consequently, Sebald, in his literary works, always tried to situate and contextualize the Holocaust within modern European history, even avoiding a focus on Germany.

-Sebald completely rejected the mainstream of Western German literature of the 1950s to 1970s, as represented by Heinrich Böll and Günter Grass: "I hate [...] the German postwar novel like pestilence."
-He took a deliberate counter-stance.
-Sebald's distinctive and innovative novels (which he mostly called simply: prose ("Prosa")) were written in an intentionally somewhat old-fashioned and elaborate German (one passage in Austerlitz famously contains a sentence that is 9 pages long).
-Sebald closely supervised the English translations (principally by Anthea Bell and Michael Hulse).
-They include Vertigo, The Emigrants, The Rings of Saturn and Austerlitz.
+Sebald completely rejected the mainstream of Western German literature of the 1950s to 1970s, as represented by Heinrich Böll and Günter Grass.
+"I hate [...] the German postwar novel like pestilence," he said, and instead took a deliberate counter-stance.
+Sebald's distinctive and innovative novels (which he mostly called simply: prose ("Prosa")) were written in an intentionally somewhat old-fashioned and elaborate form of German (one passage in Austerlitz famously contains a sentence that is 9 pages long).
+Sebald closely supervised the English translations of his works (principally by Anthea Bell and Michael Hulse).
+These include Vertigo, The Emigrants, The Rings of Saturn and Austerlitz.
 They are notable for their curious and wide-ranging mixture of fact (or apparent fact), recollection and fiction, often punctuated by indistinct black-and-white photographs set in evocative counterpoint to the narrative rather than illustrating it directly.
 His novels are presented as observations and recollections made while travelling around Europe.
 They also have a dry and mischievous sense of humour.

 Sebald was also the author of three books of poetry: For Years Now with Tess Jaray (2001), After Nature (1988), and Unrecounted (2004).